XperiencedTang06/Aerofox/README.md

 To be added

 ## CONTRIBUTION
-Although I didn't add any contributors, you can contribute by adding issues and fixes in the "Issues" section, and the "Pull requests" section allows you to share your modified code for me to test out.
-Contribution is highly encouraged!
+Although I don't wanna add any contributors yet, you can contribute by adding issues and fixes in the "Issues" section, and the "Pull requests" section allows you to share your modified code for me to test out.
+Contribution is highly encouraged and will especially help with large goals, such as the Windows 10 or 11 native context menu.

 ## GOALS: